Terpenes offer physical effects which include:

 Myrcene has citrusy and herbal aromas.
 Mostly present in fruits like mango, it acts as a muscle relaxant.
 Myrcene also contains anti-inflammatory properties, according to the National Library of Medicine.

-Linalool is a naturally occurring terpene in lavender.
+Linalool is an occurring terpene in lavender.
 It’s a strong aroma, can be sedative, and is often used in essential oils for aromatherapy purposes.
 Linalool’s relaxing properties address issues like anxiety and depression.
 We do a deep dive into Linalool in this piece from the Abstrax blog.

 Pinene’s pine aroma comes from the pine needles and conifer trees where it is found.
 It offers anti-inflammatory properties and offers relief as a bronchodilator, increasing airflow to the through the body and into the lungs.
 Check out the full rundown on Pinene in this piece.

 Limonene is found in citrus fruits.
 It is abundant in nature and in assisting in the treating of depression and anxiety.
 As a bonus, the sweet fragrance elevates the mood.
 Limonene’s antioxidant properties aid in treating inflammation in the lungs.
 Here is a full rundown on Limonene’s benefits.

 Humulene’s earthy aroma is found in hops.
 It is also known as α-caryophyllene and aids in tumor and cancer treatments.
 It is also an appetite suppressant with anti-inflammatory and antibacterial properties, as well, according to HelloMD.

 It is also termed as β-caryophyllene and gives off a woody aroma.
 It is also found in black pepper.
 Caryophyllene has anti-inflammatory properties, and is commonly found in these strains.